nirgn975/elmctron/README.md

 ## Build

+If you want to build the app on our local machine, you'll need to [install some packages](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build).

 1. Run `npm run dist` to build for all platforms (linux, mac, and windows).

  * Run `npm run dist-mac` to build just for Mac OS.